ASaiM/hmp_mock_tests/doc/report/report.md

 ## Taxonomic analyses

-The used metagenomic datasets contain sequences of 22 known microbial strains.
-The expected community structures inside the datasets are then known with the taxonomy and the expected relative abundances (based on mapping on reference genomes, Figure \ref{expected_taxonomy}).
-We can then use this information (Figure \ref{expected_taxonomy}) to analyze ASaiM framework taxonomic results and compare them to *EBI metagenomics* pipeline taxonomic results.
+Both metagenomic datasets come from a genomic mixture of 22 known microbial strains whose abundance is known (based on mapping on reference genomes, Figure \ref{expected_taxonomy}).
+The expected community structures inside the datasets are then known.
+This information can then be used to analyze ASaiM framework taxonomic results and compare them to *EBI metagenomics* pipeline taxonomic results.

 \begin{figure}[h!]
     \centering